 Then in May 2017 three editors of AutodeltaGoldenYears.com were driving through Tuscany on their way from Pistoia through the middle of Italy along the Mediterranean coastline to meet Giovanna Scaglione.

-Renzo, our Italian Corresponding Editor and promotional mastermind had made contact with Giovanna a month prior and received an invitation to conduct her first interview for the English-speaking market outside of her homeland in over 24 years.
+Renzo, an Italian car enthusiast and promotional mastermind had made contact with Giovanna a month prior and received an invitation to conduct her first interview for the English-speaking market outside of her homeland in over 24 years.

 We had already encountered moving personal experiences that day as we visited Signore Carrara and his historic Alfa Romeo T-33/2 Spider and interviewed its famous driver Aldo Bardelli, visited the gravesite of Ing.
 Carlo Chiti and now were a bit anxious about meeting Giovanna...the only child of the great designer Scaglione.